Kiffhost/exalted-scripture-understanding/Merits/Bounding Legs.md

   - source/lunar-book
 Cost: 3
 ---
-Themutant’spowerfullegsaddtwodiceonjumping-based rolls.
+The mutant’s powerful legs add two dice on jumping-based rolls.
 This only applies to combat movement if she leaps to a position at least one range band higher or lower.